ArDrift/InfoPy_scripts/README.md

 nor rewrite them using English variable names and so on, I think it would be an "overkill" of some sort.

-Just to be clear, I don't recommend anyone to copy paste these as actual solutions to the subject's lab tasks, as it would defeat the sole purpose of the subject, and is plagiarism by the way.
+Just to be clear, I don't recommend anyone to copy-paste these as actual solutions to the subject's tasks, as it would defeat the sole purpose of the subject, not mentioning that it's also considered plagiarism.

 Other than that, feel free to use them any way you'd like to, for more details, see the `UNLICENSE` file.